By Tim Lambert

 In the late 17th century Poland scored some great military successes.
 At that time the Turks ruled Southeast Europe and they tried to drive further into the continent.
 However, in 1673 a Pole named Jan Sobieski was elected king.
 In 1683 the Turks laid siege to Vienna but Sobieski defeated them and drove them back.

 However, in the late 17th century, Poland was severely weakened by the lack of an effective central government.
 A single member of the Sejm could veto any measure.
-Furthermore, a single-member could dissolve the Sejm.
-That meant all measures n passed by that Sejm were canceled and they had to be re-submitted to a new Sejm.
+Furthermore, a single member could dissolve the Sejm.
+That meant all measures previously passed by that Sejm were canceled and they had to be re-submitted to a new Sejm.
 As a result, the government was paralyzed.

 Poland in the 18th Century